bids-standard/bids-specification/src/02-common-principles.md

 Describing dates and timestamps:

--   Date time information MUST be expressed in the following format `YYYY-MM-DDThh:mm:ss[.000000]` (year, month, day, hour (24h), minute, second, and optionally fractional second).
+-   Date time information MUST be expressed in the following format `YYYY-MM-DDThh:mm:ss[.000000][Z]` (year, month, day, hour (24h), minute, second, optional fractional seconds, and optional UTC time indicator).
-    This is almost equivalent to the [RFC3339](https://tools.ietf.org/html/rfc3339) "date-time" format, with the exception that in BIDS, time zone is always assumed as local time.
+    This is almost equivalent to the [RFC3339](https://tools.ietf.org/html/rfc3339) "date-time" format, with the exception that UTC indicator `Z` is optional and non-zero UTC offsets are not indicated.
-    The RFC3339 `Z` syntax to indicate UTC or the RFC3339 "offset" syntax are not supported.
+    If `Z` is not indicated, time zone is always assumed to be the local time of the dataset viewer.
     No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset.
     For example `2009-06-15T13:45:30`.